 Council Rangers can be contacted on 9978 4081 or mobile 0419 784 081.

 Council is committed to providing high quality accessible and responsive services for residents, including residents from culturally and linguistically diverse backgrounds.
 Council works with other government and non-government agencies providing settlement and other support services to recently arrived migrants, refugees, and longer term residents.
 Refer to the Community Directory for information about local settlement services and assistance for newly arrived migrants and refugees.

 For inquiries by residents with limited or no English, Council has a register of staff who are fluent speakers of languages other than English or can contact the Translating and Interpreting Service (TIS) on 13 14 50 for trained telephone interpreters.

 An English language class is held at the Mosman Seniors Centre.
 For inquiries contact Council on 9978 4128 or the Settlement Services Officer for the lower north shore, based at Crows Nest Community Centre on 9439 5122.
 The Settlement Services Officer can also assist with other settlement inquiries for newly arrived migrants and refugees.
 Search for information about: other local English classes for speakers of English as a second language.

-Mosman Library can also arrange loans of books in languages other than English through the State Library of NSW Multicultural Service.The Library holds a small Literacy Collection suitable for students of English as a Second Language (ESL).
+Mosman Library Service can also arrange loans of books in languages other than English through the State Library of NSW Multicultural Service.The Library holds a small Literacy Collection suitable for students of English as a Second Language (ESL).
 This collection includes graded readers, books with CDs and tapes and books with videos and DVDs.

 You are invited to learn to speak English with a group of friendly people in Mosman.